isogeo/doc-opencatalog/en/usage/visitPage.md

 # Visit page
 ## Fields
 The displayed fields depend on the type of data.
-For each data type, if a field is fillable in APP, it is displayed in the page.
+For each data type, if a field is fillable in APP, it is displayed on the page.

 |  | Vecteur | Raster | Service | Ressource |
 | ------ | :--------: |:------: | :-----------: | :------: |